Eschatology of Jehovah's Witnesses: Background

-Beth Sarim (House of the Princes), built in San Diego, California in 1929 in anticipation of resurrected Old Testament "princes", was used by Watch Tower Society president Judge Rutherford as a winter home.
+Transition from Bible Student movement

+After Russell's death in 1916, Joseph Franklin Rutherford became president of the Watch Tower Society in 1917 and gradually altered many of Russell's teachings.
+The 1917 publication The Finished Mystery raised expectations about the destruction of Christendom in 1918.
+In early 1918, Rutherford introduced the "Millions Now Living Will Never Die!" campaign, promoting 1925 as the year when various biblical “princes” would be resurrected to inaugurate a new order.
+In July 1920, Watch Tower magazine moved Christ's enthronement from 1878 to 1914.
-From 1920 until 1930, the Watch Tower Society, under Rutherford's leadership, radically changed much of its chronologies after the failure of these eschatological expectations.
-In July 1920, the Watch Tower first declared that Christ had been enthroned as king in heaven in 1914, not 1878.
-A 1927 Watch Tower transferred the timing of the resurrection of the "saints" from 1878 to 1918, explaining that they would be raised as spirit creatures to heavenly life to be with Christ there.

-In 1929, the start of the "Last Days" was changed from 1799 to 1914 and the change of "Christ's Presence" from 1874 to 1914 was first indicated in 1930.
-Christ's Second Advent was newly explained as a "turning of attention" to the earth, with Christ remaining in heaven—a departure from the earlier teaching of a literal return to earth.
-The judgment of "Babylon the Great" was changed from 1878 to 1919 with the publication of the book Light in 1930.
-The teaching that the "great tribulation" had begun in 1914 and was "cut short" in 1918—to be resumed at Armageddon—was discarded in 1969.
+After 1925, Rutherford continued to revise earlier chronology and doctrines.
+A 1927 Watch Tower dated the timing of the resurrection of the "saints" to 1918, explaining that they would be raised as spirit creatures to heavenly life to be with Christ there.
+In 1928, Russell's pyramidology was abandoned entirely and the Great Pyramid of Gizeh was redefined as satanic in origin.
+In 1929, the beginning of the "last days" was changed from 1799 to 1914, and by 1930 Christ's “presence” was also moved from 1874 to 1914.
+Christ's Second Advent was explained as "turning of attention" to the earth, with Christ remaining in heaven.
+The judgment of "Babylon the Great" was dated to 1919 with the publication of the book Light in 1930.
+By 1931, these cumulative revisions had significantly transformed Russell's original Bible Student framework into the doctrinal structure associated with Jehovah's Witnesses.

+Beth Sarim (House of the Princes), built in San Diego, California in 1929 in anticipation of resurrected Old Testament "princes", was used by Watch Tower Society president Judge Rutherford as a winter home in the 1930s and early 1940s.

-In 1930, Rutherford took up residence in a "Spanish mansion" in California which he called Beth Sarim, meaning, House of the Princes.
+In the 1930s, Rutherford lived in a "Spanish mansion" in California which he called Beth Sarim, meaning, House of the Princes.
 It was held in trust for the ancient biblical "princes" who were expected to be resurrected immediately prior to Armageddon.
 Rutherford spent the winter months at Beth Sarim and died there in January, 1942.
 The belief that Old Testament "princes" would be resurrected before Armageddon was abandoned in 1950.

-In the mid-1930s and early 1940s, Watch Tower Society publications placed emphasis on the imminence of Armageddon, said to be "months" away and "immediately before us."
+From the 1930s onward, Rutherford refrained from giving precise dates for Armageddon.
+In the mid-1930s and early 1940s, Watch Tower Society publications instead placed emphasis on the imminence of Armageddon, said to be "months" away and "immediately before us."
 Publications urged converts to remain single and childless because it was "immediately before Armageddon."
 Young Witnesses were counseled in 1943: "It is better and wiser for those of the Lord's 'other sheep' who hope to survive Armageddon and be given the divine mandate to fill the earth with a righteous offspring to defer matters until after the tribulation and destruction of Armageddon is past."
 This view was discarded in 1950.
+In 1969, the teaching that the "great tribulation" had begun in 1914 but was "cut short" in 1918—to be resumed at Armageddon—was also discarded.